-I recently flew on Delta in Basic Economy and because of that, Sharon and I were separated for two of four of our flights.
+On a recent early morning JetBlue flight, I dozed off right after boarding.
+I must have been tired (maybe it was because the four hours of sleep I got the night before) but I almost slept through the snack service.
+This caused me to have a flashback to our trip on Delta in Basic Economy where Sharon and I were separated for two of four of our flights.
 The experience wasn’t that bad but there was one thing that bugged me.
 In fact, I even wrote on a Facebook group after the trip just to vent:

 Nodded off during the flight and I missed out on my Biscoff cookies (and the person next to me didn’t save me a pack).